Utah Administrative Code

 (f) training expenses.

-(a) the opening or closing of an office;
+(a) the opening or closing of an office; or

 (2) An Office Report Form shall be submitted electronically via email to firstname.lastname@example.org.